 - Compliant with ICAO Annex 14 volume 1, 6th edition

 Flash’s airport windsock requires no specialized work crews.
 It offers limited air traffic disruption and functions immediately upon installation.
 An optional Handheld Controller allows for wireless operation including mode changes for enhanced visibility in poor weather conditions up to 2.5 miles (4 km) away.

 The aviation windsock should be installed according to FAA AC 150/5340-30.
 The solar power supply (SPS) should be installed on a level concrete pad between a minimum of 12 feet and a maximum 15 feet from the wind cone.

 Rugged, Weatherproof Design

 Sealed bearings for precision vaning and true wind direction in all types of weather and wind conditions.
 Additional bearing covers are provided for protection against dirt and moisture.
 The water-repellent and color-fast nylon sock is resistant to rot and mildew.
 Standard orange or white/orange striped aviation windsock.

 The SPS provides power to the wind cone in a simple-to-install package.
 Nominal 10-day autonomy (operation without solar charging) ensures consistent performance with a minimum 5-year battery service life.

-The operation of the wind cone is entirely dependent on the direction and relative velocity of the surface wind.
-Movement of the wind through the open throat of the cage and into the sock causes the tail to inflate.
-The tail of the inflated sock indicates true wind direction for velocities as low as three knots through a 360° circle about the vertical shaft.
+The wind cone operation is entirely dependent on the direction and relative velocity of the surface wind.
+Movement of the wind through the open throat of the cage and into the windsock causes the tail to inflate.
+The tail of the inflated wind cone indicates true wind direction for velocities as low as three knots through a 360° circle about the vertical shaft.